 In your RSVP, please include your full name and affiliation.

 If you have access to the internet you can view and comment on this notice by going to: http://www.regulations.gov/#!home and searching on docket number DOS-2018-0034.

 Start Supplemental Information

-The Council and Commission last met in January 2013 in Santiago, Chile.
+The Council and Commission last met in August 2015 in Washington, DC.
 The Council reviewed the implementation of the Environment Chapter of the FTA.
-The Commission signed the 2012-2014 Work Program, which built on previous successes and identified activities to achieve the long-term goals of: (1) Strengthening effective implementation and enforcement of environmental laws and regulations; (2) encouraging development and adoption of sound environmental practices and technologies, particularly in business enterprises; (3) promoting sustainable development and management of environmental resources, including wild fauna and flora, protected wild areas, and other ecologically important ecosystems; and (4) encouraging civil society participation in the environmental decision-making process and environmental education.
+The Commission approved the 2015-2017 Work Program, which built on previous successes and identified activities to achieve the long-term goals of: (1) Strengthening effective implementation and enforcement of environmental laws and regulations; (2) encouraging development and adoption of sound environmental practices and technologies, particularly in business enterprises; (3) promoting sustainable development and management of environmental resources, including wild fauna and flora, protected wild areas, and other ecologically important ecosystems; and (4) encouraging civil society participation in the environmental decision-making process and environmental education.

-If you would like to attend the public session, please notify Katherine Weber and David Oliver at the email addresses listed above under the heading ADDRESSES.
+If you would like to attend the public session, please notify Keri Holland and Tia Potskhverashvili at the email addresses listed above under the heading ADDRESSES.
 Please include your full name and identify any organization or group you represent.
 In preparing comments, we encourage submitters to refer to:

 - The ECA.

 These documents are available at: http://www.state.gov/e/oes/eqt/trade/chile/index.htm.
 Visit http://www.state.gov and the USTR website at www.ustr.gov for more information.

 Acting Director, Office of Environmental Quality and Transboundary Issues, Department of State.